reactjs/react.dev/beta/src/content/apis/react-dom/components/select.md

 <Pitfall>

-**If you pass `value` without `onChange`, it will be impossible to type into the select box.** When you control an text area by passing some `value` to it, you *force* it to always have the value you passed.
-So if you pass a state variable as a `value` but forget to update that state variable synchronously during the `onChange` event handler, React will revert the text area after every keystroke back to the `value` that you specified.
+**If you pass `value` without `onChange`, it will be impossible to select an option.** When you control a select box by passing some `value` to it, you *force* it to always have the value you passed.
+So if you pass a state variable as a `value` but forget to update that state variable synchronously during the `onChange` event handler, React will revert the select box after every keystroke back to the `value` that you specified.

 Unlike in HTML, passing a `selected` attribute to an individual `<option>` is not supported.